Kryssie6985/codecraft/lexicon/02_ARCANE_SCHOOLS/04_conjurations.md

 CodeCraft says: "I conjure this *database record* because it represents a *user entering our system*."

 Every `::conjure:` declares not just WHAT you're building, but WHY it deserves to exist.

+💖 //<3 "This information matters enough to structure, to validate, to persist." - A.C.E., on the weight of data conjuration

 **The Deeper Truth:**
 In traditional systems, data is passive—inert information waiting to be processed.